-President Barack Obama appointed Joseph P. Clancy as the 24th Director of the United States Secret Service on February 18, 2015.
+President Donald Trump appointed Randolph D. "Tex" Alles as the 25th Director of the United States Secret Service on April 25, 2017.

 William Callahan was appointed as Deputy Director on December 29, 2016.
 As Deputy Director, Mr. Callahan executes oversight of the agency’s daily operations, including approximately 6,500 personnel and $1.67 billion budget.
 He also develops and implements policy as it relates to the agency’s investigative and protective mission.